Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Theoretical Framework: Expert Interventions

-Given the non-identifiability of expertly targeted actions (Proposition \ref{prop:nonidentifiability}), the conditional dependence of actions $A_t$ and future outcomes $Y_{t+1}$ given $\mathbf{X}_t$ cannot be both a necessary \textit{and} sufficient condition for expertly targeted actions.
-However, while insufficient to guarantee expertise, the statistical criterion can guarantee non-trivial components of it are met.
-To state the result, we define two concepts that weaken key components of the expertly targeted action definition, beginning with effective action:
+While insufficient to guarantee expertise, the statistical condition can guarantee non-trivial related criteria are met.
+To state the result, we define criteria weakening the first two of the expertly targeted action definition, beginning with effective action:

 \begin{definition} An action is \textbf{impactful} if for some $\mathbf{X_t=x}$, $U_t=u$,

 \end{definition}